dtscalibration/python-dts-calibration/docs/examples/notebooks/07Calibrate_single_wls.ipynb.rst

                 String appended for storing the variance.
 Only used when method is wls. method : {'ols', 'wls'}
-                Use 'ols' for ordinary least squares and 'wls' for weighted least squares store_tempvar : str
+                Use 'ols' for ordinary least squares and 'wls' for weighted least squares solver : {'sparse', 'stats'}
-                If defined, the variance of the error is calculated conf_ints : iterable object of float, optional A list with the confidence boundaries that are calculated.
-E.g., to cal conf_ints_size : int, optional
-                Size of the monte carlo parameter set used to calculate the confidence interval ci_avg_time_flag : bool, optional
-                The confidence intervals differ per time step.
-If you would like to calculate confidence intervals of all time steps together.
-‘We can say with 95% confidence that the temperature remained between this line and this line during the entire measurement period’.
-            da_random_state : dask.array.random.RandomState
-                The seed for dask.
-Makes random not so random.
-To produce reproducable results for testing environments.
-            solver : {'sparse', 'stats'}
                 Either use the homemade weighted sparse solver or the weighted dense matrix solver of statsmodels